 Coeli Fitzpatrick studied Arabic at the University of Jordan, then earned her Ph.D. in Philosophy from SUNY Binghamton and serves as the Program Coordinator of the Middle East Studies Program.
 Her research focused on medieval Arabic medicine and philosophy.
 She will teach medieval philosophy here at GVSU, where the focus will be on Islamic philosophy.

-Gamal Gasim, Assistant Professor of Middle East Studies and Political Science, earned his Ph.D. in political science from Texas Tech.
+Gamal Gasim, Associate Professor of Middle East Studies and Political Science, earned his Ph.D. in political science from Texas Tech.
 He teaches Introduction to Middle East Studies, Middle East politics, and comparative politics.
 He is also designing a new course on Arab and Muslim Americans.
 Before Grand Valley, he taught at Texas Tech, University of Wisconsin-Madison during the summers of 2006 and 2007, and at the University of Illinois at Urbana-Champaign and Beloit College during the summers of 2008 and 2009 respectively.
 His research interests include comparative politics, Middle East politics, Islamic civilization, Islamic political parties and Muslim Americans.

 James Goode received his doctorate in history from Indiana University.
 He teaches several courses on the history of the Middle East and the Islamic world.
 His publications have focused on Iran where he lived from 1968 to 1973.
 He is currently writing a book on archeology and nationalism in the Middle East, 1919-1939.